tufts-ml/categorical-from-binary/README.md

 run_performance_over_time(path_to_configs)
 ```

-First, we simulate categorical regression data from a softmax model.
+For a quick illustration, we simulate a small categorical regression dataset from a softmax model.

 Then we do approximate Bayesian inference.